 Eating oats for breakfast could be the healthiest habit you could adopt.
 Instead of having a sweeter version, opt for a savory recipe.
 Add vegetables of your choice.
 Oats are a complex carb, so they provide nourishment without compromising the blood sugar levels.
-Also, they are the only cereal which is as rich in proteins as carbohydrates.
+Also, they are the only cereal that is as rich in proteins as carbohydrates.
+Read more about the health benefits of oatmeal.

 Whole grains take longer to be digested and release their energy slowly.
-This leads to a gradual spike in the blood sugar.
-Choose whole wheat bread, pasta, oats, barley, and quinoa for best results.
+This leads to a gradual spike in blood sugar.
+Choose whole-wheat bread, pasta, oats, barley, and quinoa for best results.

 Sweet potato is a healthier option.
 It has more nutritious value and is digested gradually, thus proving to be good for people with diabetes.
 Eat boiled, roasted or baked for better calorie control.